apache/dubbo-website/docs/en-us/user/demos/fault-tolerent-strategy.md

 ## Cluster fault-tolerant mode

-You can expand the cluster fault tolerance strategy, see:[Cluster expansion](http://dubbo.apache.org/books/dubbo-dev-book-en/impls/cluster.html)
+You can also customize the cluster fault tolerance strategy, see [Cluster extension](../../dev/impls/cluster.md) for more details.

 ## Failover Cluster